Run an attack script to see how Contrast captures attack data while protecting your applications.

 In an attack Overview tab, use the row dropdown menu to add an exclusion, create a virtual patch, blacklist an IP address, add a Protect Rule or suppress the event.
 Tag or suppress multiple attack events by checking the boxes in the grid rows, and selecting the appropriate icons in the batch action menu above the grid.

 You can also perform each of these actions by clicking on the event, and selecting the appropriate icon in the expanded description.

-The Attack Monitor features an operational dashboard where you can monitor and triage attacks that are currently happening or look back to see attacks within a specific timeframe.
-You can also configure which environment to display or eliminate ineffective attack events to help you focus on what needs attention right away.
-Contrast tells the story of all the attackers that attempted to exploit your applications, the type of attack events performed and which applications were involved.
+The Monitor page allows you to view and triage attacks that are currently happening, and look back to see attacks that occurred within a specific timeframe.
+The dashboard gives you the full picture of the attackers that attempted to exploit your applications, the type of attack events detected and which applications were involved.

-The badge to the right of the Attacks section communicates the current attack status.
+The Active Attacks badge at the top of the page communicates the current attack status of your organization.
 This keeps you apprised of any changes that may occur as you delve into details of other attacks.
-Any attacks that are currently happening also display a timeline on the left that shows the activity of all the attack events for the last five minutes.
-You can click into this activity for a larger view and additional information.